RebornBeat/ZSEI/TECHNICAL_DOCUMENTATION.md

 ## Content Modalities and Guidelines

-ZSEI organizes its processing capabilities around seven primary content modalities, each with specific subcategories and guidelines.
+ZSEI organizes its processing capabilities around eight primary content modalities, each with specific subcategories and guidelines, all designed with universal device compatibility as the foundational principle.

 ### 1. Code Analysis and Generation